-After breakfast, we discover the colonial-era core of Havana, which celebrated its 500th anniversary in November 2019.
-Chris will guide us on foot through the cobbled pedestrian-only plazas of this magnificent historical quarter.
-After lunch in Plaza Vieja, we return to our hotel to change into our motorcycle gear and pick up our motorbikes.
+After breakfast, we pick up our motorbikes.
 In order to get familiar with your bike, we’ll make a circuit of greater Havana, including such iconic sites as the Malecón, Plaza de la Revolución, Museo Ernest Hemingway at Finca Vigía (the author’s former home).
-We then head east along the Autopista—the freeway—which delivers us via the Zapata Peninsula to Playa Larga (“Bay of Pigs”).
+We then head east via the Escaleras de Jaruco hills and Madrugada, and along the Autopista—the freeway—which delivers us via the Zapata Peninsula to Playa Larga (“Bay of Pigs”).
 We’ll overnight by the beach where the CIA-trained Cuban-American exile army came ashore in April 1961.

 Overnight: Hostal Enrique (B&B), Playa Larga

-This morning we’ll be glad for the F700s as we follow a dirt track along the Caribbean shore to reach the lovely bay city of Cienfuegos.
-After a brief stop to explore the city, we’ll follow a superbly scenic route as we climb into the Sierra Escambray mountains for lunch at El Nicho waterfall.
-We’ll then follow convoluted and challenging forest trails to the mist-shrouded summit at Topes de Collantes to take a switchback down to the UNESCO World Heritage City of Trinidad—Cuba’s most authentic and perfectly preserved colonial city.
+This morning we’ll be glad for the F700 GSs as we follow a dirt track along the Caribbean shore to reach the lovely bay city of Cienfuegos.
+After lunch and a brief stop to explore the city, we’ll follow a superbly scenic route along the Caribbean shore to the UNESCO World Heritage City of Trinidad—Cuba’s most authentic and perfectly preserved colonial city.
 This evening enjoy strolling the cobbled colonial streets, plus music and dance at one of Trinidad’s many clubs.

 Overnight: Casas particulares (B&Bs), Trinidad

-This morning we ride through the Valle de los Ingenios (Valley of the Sugar Mills), another UNESCO World Heritage Site dotted with colonial-era sugar haciendas.
-We’ll visit Hacienda Guajimiro, then wind over the Guamahaya Mountains to Santa Clara for lunch.
-Next, visit the Conjunto Escultórico Comandante Ernesto Che Guevara–the vast monument, mausoleum, and museum dominating Plaza de la Revolución–and other key sites associated with the final battle, in December 1958, that eventually toppled the brutal Batista regime.
+This morning we climb into the Sierra Escambray mountains via a steep switchback Topes de Collantes, then descend for lunch at El Nicho waterfall before heading via Manicaragua to Santa Clara.
+Here, visit the Conjunto Escultórico Comandante Ernesto Che Guevara–the vast monument, mausoleum, and museum dominating Plaza de la Revolución–and other key sites associated with the final battle, in December 1958, that eventually toppled the brutal Batista regime.
 We then continue the short distance to Remedios, a beautifully preserved UNESCO World Heritage Site colonial city.
-Our dinner will be hosted at one of our two casas particulares.
+Our dinner will be a roast suckling pig feast at one of our two casas particulares.